Soares/simplifience.com/post/reality/truth.md

 > "But how can you say what's really *true*?
 Your truth is no better than my truth!"

 A question asked far too often.
-This question is what you get when you combine the TODO[impossibility of certainty]prove-it with a TODO[philosophical death spiral]death-spiral.
+This question is what you get when you combine the TODO: [impossibility of certainty](prove-it) with a TODO: [philosophical death spiral](death-spiral).

 It is certain that <span class="info">you can never be certain of anything</span>.
 That does not mean that there's no such thing as "truth".